iinm/bootstrap-agent/system_instruction.md

 Parameters:
 - file_path: (Required) Path to the file.
 - content: (Required) Content to write.
+Entire content is replaced.

 Example: Write source code to a file.
 <tool_request>